-Literacy is an indicator for all areas of development (economic, social, emotional, cognitive, vocational, etc.).
-We learn to read in order to learn everything else.
-While the number of readers has grown worldwide, reading comprehension stays alarmingly low because students need to use texts, not merely receive them, in order to interpret and understand.
-Pre-Texts engages students as active users of the material that they interpret and master.
+Literacy supports all areas of development (economic, social, emotional, cognitive, vocational, etc.).
+While the number of readers has grown worldwide, reading comprehension stays alarmingly low because students need to use texts in order to understand them.
+With Pre-Texts, students master texts by using them to create visual and performative arts.

-Simple yet rigorous, Pre-Texts adapts to any curriculum and cultural tastes.
+Simple yet rigorous, Pre-Texts adapts to any curriculum and cultural taste.
 “Make art with this text and reflect on the process” is the prompt that activates cognitive, creative and emotional development for groups of participants.
-This student-centered pedagogy invites students to propose the arts activities that they enjoy in order to interpret required texts.
-Playing with the challenging material is the surest way to master it.
-This acupuncture works with literature and science, with children, teens, and adults.

 "This matter of art is less foreign to the needs than to the tastes of our age; to arrive at a solution even in the political, the road of aesthetics must be pursued, because it is through beauty that we arrive at freedom . . .
 Man is truly human when he plays, and he plays when he is truly human,”

 Friedrich Schiller, Letters on the Aesthetic Education of Man, 1794